TheoAcker12/accessibility-content-testing/_episodes/samples.md

 Sometimes an image may be used as a link, or an image may be included as part of a link.
 These require some special considerations.

-1. If a link involves only an image, make sure the alt text provides the needed link text, so that screen reader users still know what to expect.
+<p>1.
+If a link involves only an image, make sure the alt text provides the needed link text, so that screen reader users still know what to expect.</p>
-2. If a a link involves both link text and an image, make sure these are bundled together as one link, rather than as two separate links to the same location.
+<p>2.
+If a a link involves both link text and an image, make sure these are bundled together as one link, rather than as two separate links to the same location.</p>
-3. Link text/alt text for these kind of links can be tricky.
-The Alternative Text section will have more detailed advice for how to deal with this.
+<p>3.
+Link text/alt text for these kind of links can be tricky.
+The Alternative Text section will have more detailed advice for how to deal with this.</p>

 <div id="fake-h3-div">Other Link Considerations</div>

-1. Avoid and remove empty or broken links.
+1. Avoid and remove empty or broken links.<a href="#checking-for-empty-or-broken-links"><i class="tmp-icon" title="TODO: more info?"></i></a>
 2. Make sure links are underlined and a different color than the rest of the text, to make them clear to sighted users.
 3. Do not use buttons as links.
 It is fine to format a link to look like a button, as long as it is still coded to look like a link.
 4. Do not use links as buttons.
 If the link provides a special function instead of opening a new page, it should be coded as a button.